 Sets out how the UK will deliver on its commitment to reach net zero emissions by 2050, including the allocation of £124m to boost the 'Nature for Climate Fund' to restore peatland and treble woodland creation in England.
-Sets out the Government's goals for improving the environment.
+25 Year Environment Plan 2018 Sets out the Government's goals for improving the environment.
 The first revision of the 25 Year Environment Plan, setting out how the government will deliver each of their goals.
 This provides the national planning policies for England and is accompanied by planning practice guidance.
 It underlines the planning system should support the transition to a low-carbon future, achieve well-designed places and enhance biodiversity.
 It requires new development to provide net gains for nature (with the minimum level of uplift mandated through the Environment Act 2021).
-Including: BNG Planning Practice Guidance Legal Agreements to secure your biodiversity net gain Making on-site biodiversity gains as a developer Making off-site biodiversity gains as a developer Statutory biodiversity credits Statutory credit prices Calculate biodiversity using the biodiversity metric Meet BNG requirements: steps for developers Meet BNG requirements: steps to take for land managers (See Appendix A for links)
+Planning Practice Guidance / other supporting guidance, Defra 2023 Including: BNG Planning Practice Guidance Legal Agreements to secure your biodiversity net gain Making on-site biodiversity gains as a developer Making off-site biodiversity gains as a developer Statutory biodiversity credits Statutory credit prices Calculate biodiversity using the biodiversity metric Meet BNG requirements: steps for developers Meet BNG requirements: steps to take for land managers (See Appendix A for links)